John-Mich/Tethered-Quad-Magnus/README.md

 Traditional AWE systems (tethered kites or gliders) rely on passive airfoils that are highly susceptible to stall during turbulent gusts or sudden wind drops.
 QuadMagnus explores active aerodynamic control.

 By utilizing the Magnus effect, the drone can theoretically generate extreme lift coefficients ($C_L$) even at near-zero relative wind speeds.
-The goal is to maximize tension on a ground-based winch generator while maintaining absolute attitude control.

 ---